DigitalPublishingToolkit/NN11/md/book.md

 ## 5.4 From the Multiplicity of Territorial Places to the Singularity of Networked Places

 Understanding the rationale of hypercentrality demands a good grasp of the particular properties of networked spaces.
-The concentration of a growing number of digital practices in an increasing number of different spaces cannot simply be translated into a notion of territorial places.
+The concentration of more and more digital practices in a growing number of spaces cannot simply be translated into a notion of territorial places.
-Territorial places are based on proximity whereas networked places are based on relatedness in terms of content.
+Territorial places are based on contiguity whereas networked places are based on connexity.

 The multiplicity of territorial places is unavoidable because matter takes up space and its relocation takes time.
-This is why we have seen a proliferation of similar places, responding to a number of very basic spatial needs, like the need to stay dry, to pass on knowledge, to seek medical care, etc. Therefore, a flat, a primary school, or a local shop cannot be ‘globalized’, not only because they have a limited capacity but also because the distance in relation to other spaces would become too great.
+This is why we have seen a proliferation of similar places, responding to a number of very basic spatial needs, like the need to stay dry, to pass on knowledge, to seek medical care, etc. Therefore, a flat, a primary school or a local shop cannot be ‘globalized’, not only because they have a limited capacity but also because the distance in relation to other spaces would become too great.
 The reason why territorial places can be in excess of what is required despite their distinctiveness is because territorial distance still remains relevant in many circumstances.
 It becomes crucial when the body is a key element in the interaction.
-Economies of scale are for not an exclusive preserve of the Internet and hence monopolies may also emerge in the case of territory-based activities but the process will take much more time.
+Economies of scale are not an exclusive preserve of the Internet and hence monopolies may also emerge in the case of territory-based activities but the process will take much more time.
 Such monopolies will face local constraints that